willhowes/makers_portfolio_and_notes/week_4.md

 1. Go through yesterday's steps (6-10) on the weekly challenge, to reinforce my understanding of databases.
  * Acheieved by going through these steps.
 It helped to understand how our program interracted with the database.

-2. Further my understanding my understanding of databases by going through some more course materials.
+2. Further my understanding of databases by going through some more course materials.
  * Achieved by:
   * Used [CRC (Class-Responsibilty-Collaborator)](http://www.agilemodeling.com/artifacts/crcModel.htm) to further my understanding of how to model a domain that uses a database.
    * Class - describe the class